NBISweden/workshop-reproducible-research/pages/course-information/pre-course-setup.md

 > Some of the packages in this environment is not available for the ARM64
 > architecture, so you'll have to follow the [instructions above](#mamba/Conda-on-new-macs).

 Check that Nextflow was installed correctly by running `nextflow -version`.
-Once you've successfully completed the installation you can deactive the environment using `mamba deactivate` and continue with the other setups, as needed.
+If you successfully installed Nextflow using Mamba you can now deactive the environment using `mamba deactivate` and continue with the other setups, as needed.

-You can also install Nextflow following the instructions on the [Nextflow website](https://www.nextflow.io/docs/latest/getstarted.html) if you want to have it installed outside of a Conda environment.

 ## Installing R Markdown